Right to Acquire

 • you are undergoing bankruptcy proceedings

 The amount of discount currently available is £9,000.
-If you sell the property within five years of buying it, you will have to pay back the discount together with a percentage of the resale value of the property less the value of any qualifying improvements.
+If you sell the property within five years of buying it, you'll have to pay back the discount we gave you.
+You'll also have to pay back a percentage of the resale value of the property less the value of any qualifying improvements.

 The cost of buying your home

 Use these lists to decide whether you can afford to buy your home.
-Deciding to buy your home may be one of the biggest decisions you will ever make.
+It might be one of the biggest decisions you’ll ever make.

 One off costs you may have to pay